Why Hire Varghese Summersett as Your Dallas Personal Injury Lawyer?

 Document everything.
 Photograph the accident scene, your injuries, and any property damage.
 Get contact information from witnesses.
 Request a copy of the police report.

 Do not give recorded statements to insurance companies.
 Adjusters may contact you quickly, asking questions designed to undermine your claim.
-Politely decline to discuss the accident until you have consulted with an attorney.
+Politely decline to discuss the accident until youโve consulted with an attorney.

 After emergency treatment ends, many accident victims discover that doctors and specialists refuse to see them.
-Medical providers often do not want to wait months or years for payment while a personal injury case resolves.
+Medical providers often donโt want to wait months or years for payment while a personal injury case resolves.

 Texas Laws That Affect Your Personal Injury Case

-Modified Comparative Fault: Under Civil Practice and Remedies Code § 33.001, you can recover damages only if you were 50% or less at fault for the accident.
+Modified Comparative Fault: Under Civil Practice and Remedies Code ยง 33.001, you can recover damages only if you were 50% or less at fault.
 Your recovery is reduced by your percentage of fault.
 If a jury finds you 30% responsible, you receive 70% of the verdict.
 If you are 51% or more at fault, you recover nothing.

 Punitive Damage Caps: Texas caps punitive damages at the greater of $200,000 or two times economic damages plus up to $750,000 in non-economic damages.
 These awards are reserved for cases involving gross negligence, malice, or fraud.

-No-Fault Insurance: Texas does not have no-fault auto insurance.
-The at-fault driver’s insurance pays for damages.
+No No-Fault Insurance: Texas is an at-fault state.
+The at-fault driverโs insurance pays for damages.
 If that coverage is insufficient, you may have an underinsured motorist claim against your own policy.

-How long does a personal injury case take in Dallas?
+How much does it cost to hire a personal injury lawyer in Dallas?

 What is my personal injury case worth?